 Step 4 – Apply the cleaning solution to the roof.
-You can use a low-pressure washer, or a garden sprayer attached to a hose.
+You can use a low-pressure washer or a garden hose.
 Let the solution sit for 15-20 minutes.

 Step 5 – Rinse the roof completely clean with a pressure washer.
 Be sure to use a gentle setting so as to not cause damage to the shingles.

 Step 6 – If necessary, scrub out any thick, black, or stubborn areas of algae.

 Get Rid of Snow and Ice from Roof